vvvanthe/S2VT_implemantation/README.md

 To implement S2VT

 ## 1. Create docker images from existed image.
-We have a images like that.
+We have a image caffe like that.
 ![img1](https://user-images.githubusercontent.com/42643830/144418725-fdddbe4e-70c4-42a8-878b-2af42d9e234e.PNG)